ibm-cloud-docs/Backup/configure-bmr-backup-windows.md

 # Configuring a Bare Metal Restore (BMR) backup job
 {: #configureBMR}

 Follow the process to configure a Bare Metal Restore (BMR) backup job for Windows Bare Metal Servers in IBM Cloud.
-Before you begin, you must purchase the BMR plug-in.
+{: shortdesc}

 BMR is available only for Windows Bare Metal Servers.
-The BMR option is not available for virtual server instances.
+The BMR option is not available for virtual server instances or Linux servers.
 For more information, see [Getting started with the Bare Metal Restore plug-in](/docs/Backup?topic=Backup-BMRplugin#BMRplugin).
+{: note}

+## Before you begin
-{: important}
+{: #gettingstartedBMR}

+First, [install the Backup Agent and BMR plug-in](/docs/Backup?topic=Backup-InstallinWindows) on the server that you want to protect.

 ## Starting Cloud Backup Portal
 {: #startPortalBMR}